Charity & Justice

-The Christian Service Committee (CSC) serves the parish and community by identifying, in conjunction with Calendar Clubs, the physical needs of the community by facilitating the work that furthers the meeting of those needs.
-The CSC is involved with VEAP (Volunteers Enlisted to Assist People) and Loaves & Fishes and sponsors functions for Minnesota FoodShare, Thanksgiving food and Christmas toy collections, Meals on Wheels, Richfield Health Care Center and more.
+The Christian Service group serves the parish and community by identifying, in conjunction with Calendar Clubs, the physical needs of the community and facilitating the work that furthers the meeting of those needs.
+The Christian Service group is involved with VEAP (Volunteers Enlisted to Assist People) and Loaves & Fishes and sponsors functions for Minnesota FoodShare, Thanksgiving food, Meals on Wheels, and more.
 For more information please contact Francie at 612-644-8596.

 The Good Samaritans provide a special gathering place for grieving family and friends, taking the burden of hospitality off the family of the deceased by serving a luncheon at a very reasonable cost to them.
 Families are truly grateful for this service.
 Coordination must happen with very little advanced notice and includes shopping, setup, and/or cleanup.
 This is an extremely rewarding ministry, so if you are hearing the call from God, please act now.
-For more information please contact Sister Rita Worm at 612-866-5089.
+For more information please call 612-866-5089.

 Meals on Wheels